I consider brisket spritzing an obligatory step during the smoking process. It keeps the meat moist and creates caramelization.

 Spray brisket by holding a nozzle a few inches away from the meat.
 Do it lightly to avoid soaking the smoked meat surface.

-Also, there’s no need to spray the entire brisket.
+There’s no need to spray the entire brisket.
 It’s enough to spray the parts you see, as only the parts of the brisket directly exposed to the heat during the cooking process are at risk of drying out.

 “You can wash the bark off by spritzing at the wrong time because you’re spraying the rubs off before they have a chance to set in.
 Brisket smoking is an 8 to 10-hour cook.
 There’s no reason to spritz before two to three hours.”